 Pepsi had an interesting challenge – it is a beverage company, which had a bit of trouble in attracting serious engineers and developers.

 Elixir proved to be a part of the solution.
 As discussed broadly in a great interview with Jason Fertel, eCommerce Engineering Lead, it helped the company cultivate an image of a serious technological competitor and build great products.
-Elixir became a vital part of Pepsi tech stack, and parts of its infrastructure was rewritten in Elixir to improve its scalability and efficiency.
+Elixir became a vital part of Pepsi's tech stack, and parts of its infrastructure were rewritten in Elixir to improve its scalability and efficiency.

 Looking for a job in a game development company?
 Japanese powerhouse Square Enix - author of legendary titles such as Final Fantasy, Tropico and upcoming Marvel’s Avengers actively recruits back-end developers with Elixir experience, and for good reasons.
 Handling its platform-wide authentication for all games at once, as credentials follow users through different games, requires some special programming abilities.